ontometrics/slack-youtrack/README.md

 ------------
 1. List of required properties
     * SLACK_WEBHOOK_PATH - path for Slack webhook excluding first slash. e.g. "services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX" (see https://api.slack.com/incoming-webhooks)
-    * YOUTRACK_URL - YouTrack server url. e.g. "https://mycompany.com/youtrack"
+    * YOUTRACK_URL - YouTrack server url. e.g. "https://mycompany.com/youtrack".
+This can be inner URL (for example local IP-based)
+    * YOUTRACK_EXTERNAL_URL - YouTrack server external URL.
+It should be accessible for Slack Users, so consider it to be public DNS-based URL.
+This can be the same as YOUTRACK_URL however.
     * YOUTRACK_TO_SLACK_CHANNELS - mappings between YouTrack projects and Slack channels.
 For example "APL->#apple;SUP->#support" (please note that "#" or "@" should be included in the slack-channel name
     * DEFAULT_SLACK_CHANNEL - Default slack channel to post in. e.g. "#general".
 Projects without mappings will be posted here
     * AUTH_TYPE - authentication / authorization method.
 Available values: {"credentials", "hub-oauth2"}